TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 103/Psalms 103.18.md

 ---

-To such as keep his covenant, And to those that remember his precepts to do them.
+to those who keep his covenant, to those who remember to obey his precepts.